Clonzy/clonzy-api/readme.md

-# Clonzy API
+# CloneTIT API

-Clonzy API is a Flask-based application that fetches graduated token data from [https://clonzy.fun/api/graduated](https://clonzy.fun/api/graduated) every 10 seconds.
+CloneTIT API is a Flask-based application that fetches graduated token data from [https://CloneTIT.fun/api/graduated](https://CloneTIT.fun/api/graduated) every 10 seconds.
 The data is saved into a CSV file and dynamically displayed on a Tailwind-styled web page with a black-and-white theme.

 ## Features